rfahd1525/Tiktok-Repost-Logger/README.md

 HEADLESS=false python repost_logger.py
 ```

-## Security Best Practices

-**⚠️ NEVER commit your `.env` file to version control!**

-- The `.env` file contains sensitive credentials and is already in `.gitignore`
-- Always use `.env.example` as a template and create `.env` locally
-- The `.env` file is safe to deploy to your servers (that's its purpose!)
-- Just make sure it's NEVER committed to git (`.gitignore` protects this)
-- For cloud deployments (ECS/Fargate), use environment variables directly in the service configuration instead of `.env`

 ## Legal Notice

 This tool is for educational and personal use only.
 Web scraping may violate TikTok's Terms of Service.
 Use responsibly and at your own risk.
 I am not responsible for any misuse or consequences.